morse-simulator/morse/doc/morse/user/multinode/hla.rst

 MORSE provides a distribution script that helps setting up a multi-node simulation.
-The principle of this script is that you just have to define your MORSE scenario as a mono-node scenario, i.e. including all robots, sensors, controlers in the same scene.
+The principle of this script is that you just have to define your MORSE scenario as a mono-node scenario, i.e. including all robots, sensors, actuators in the same scene.

 Then, from this scenario and a configuration file, MORSE will generate one script